ASTU-Project/astu_guidance_system/README.md

 - `event_date` empty: event is treated as recurring weekly using `day`.
 - When `event_date` is provided, backend derives `day` from the date.

+## Automation Chat

+The admin automation page is now a working chat interface that sends a message to the backend, forwards it to Cerebras AI, and shows the response in the browser.

+### Main Routes

+- `GET /admin/automate` -> open the chat page
+- `POST /admin/automate/chat` -> send a chat message to the AI controller
+- `GET /admin/automation-settings` -> load saved chat settings and recent history
+- `PUT /admin/automation-settings` -> save chat settings

+### What the chat does

+- Keeps a session id so the conversation continues across messages.
+- Stores user and assistant messages in the database.
+- Loads user automation settings into the AI prompt.
+- Saves the draft and visible chat thread in the browser so reloads do not wipe the screen.
+- Lets the user start a new chat with a clean session.

+### Documentation

+See [CHAT_FLOW.md](CHAT_FLOW.md) for a full plain-English walkthrough of the chat data flow, function calls, and backend/frontend logic.

 ## Tech Stack
 - Laravel 12
 - Blade templates
 - Eloquent ORM
 - Tailwind CSS
+- Cerebras AI chat completions API

 ## Setup